franciscoxavier04/pm-BIM/docs/getting-started/work-packages-introduction/README.md

 By clicking through the list on the left hand side you will see the details of each work package on the right in the split screen.

-Click in any of the fields to **update a work package**, e.g. description.
+Click any of the fields to **update a work package**, e.g. description.
 Click the checkmark at the bottom of the input field to save changes.

 ![Update a work package in a split screen view in OpenProject](openproject_getting_started_work_packages_wp_detailed_view_edit.png)